315+ Telescopes Ranked

 Read our scoring methodology here

-Orion’s XT series is the quintessential and arguably most well-known line of Dobsonian telescopes.
-With models ranging in aperture from 4.5” to 12”, they are often recommended to both beginners and experienced amateurs.
-Depending on the options available from competing manufacturers and distributors, I’ve also recommended XT Dobsonians off and on.
+Orion’s XT series was the quintessential and arguably most well-known line of Dobsonian telescopes.
+With models ranging in aperture from 4.5” to 12”, they were often recommended to both beginners and experienced amateurs.
+Depending on the options available from competing manufacturers and distributors, I’ve also used to recommend XT Dobsonians off and on.
+But unfortunately, Orion has closed its shops on July 2024, but the following review stands for all the used units available in the market.

-The SkyQuest XT10 is the largest of the non-computerized, black-tube XT scopes, with more or less just a scaled-up design of the smaller 6″ and 8″ ones.
+The SkyQuest XT10 was the largest of the non-computerized, black-tube XT scopes, with more or less just a scaled-up design of the smaller 6″ and 8″ SkyQuest XT telescopes.

 Orion Skyquest XT10 dobsonian telescope